Project SEARCH graduates four at JBA

 |0

-This work, Project SEARCH graduates four at JBA [Image 4 of 4], by SrA Spencer Slocum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Project SEARCH graduates four at JBA, by SrA Spencer Slocum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT